Antonio Tejero: Attempted 1981 coup

 On 23 February 1981, Tejero entered the Congress of Deputies, the lower house of the Spanish Parliament, with 150 Guardia Civil members and soldiers and held the congress members hostage for some 22 hours.
-Around midnight, when it became clear that no further army units had joined the putsch, King Juan Carlos gave a nationally televised address denouncing the coup and urging the preservation of law and continuance of the democratically elected government.
-The following day, coup leaders surrendered to the police.
-Tejero made the following statement: "We received a country in perfect condition; we are obliged to hand it to our offspring in the same condition".
+Around midnight, when it became clear that no further army units had joined the putsch, King Juan Carlos I gave a nationally televised address denouncing the coup and urging the preservation of law and continuance of the democratically elected government.
+The following day, coup leaders surrendered and were brutally beaten and arrested by the police.